glycerine/slurpdf/README.md

-slurpdf: a dataframe package for Go (golang) with parallel mulit-core read-in.
+slurpdf: a dataframe package for Go (golang) with parallel multi-core read-in.
 =====

 This is a data-frame package for Go (golang).
 It features the ability